influxdata/docs-v2/content/v2.0/monitor-alert/notification-endpoints/update.md

     {{< nav-icon "alerts" >}}

 2. Under **Notification Endpoints**, click the endpoint to update.
 3. Update details as needed, and then click **Edit a Notification Endpoint**.
-For details about each field, see [create a notification endpoint](v2.0/cloud/monitor-alert/manage-checks/create-notification-endpoints).
+For details about each field, see [Create notification endpoints](/v2.0/monitor-alert/notification-endpoints/create/).